powsybl/powsybl-core/docs/grid_exchange_formats/ampl/export.md

 # Export
-<span style="color: red">TODO</span>

 ## Available exporters

-According to one's needs, there are several Ampl exporters available, each vwith a version number.
+According to one's needs, there are several Ampl exporters available, each with a version number.

 At the moment, there are:

 - The `BasicAmplExporter` (associated with the `AmplExportVersion` `V1_0`);
 - The `ExtendedAmplExporter` (associated with the `AmplExportVersion` `V1_1`) that inherits from the `BasicAmplExporter`.